psf/black/docs/guides/using_black_with_other_tools.md

 via `max-line-length = 88`.

-If using `pylint<2.6.0`, also disable `C0326` and `C0330` as these are incompatible with _Black_ formatting and have since been deprecated.
+If using `pylint<2.6.0`, also disable `C0326` and `C0330` as these are incompatible with _Black_ formatting and have since been removed.

 #### Formats